dell-cloud-marketplace/docker-joomla/README.md

 ========================================================================
 ```

-Make a secure note of the passwords:
+Make a secure note of:

 * The admin user password (in this case **ca1w7dUhnIgI**)
 * The joomla user password (in this case **Me2rae1jiefi**)